joelrh/FocusTracker/README.md

 ![System in Action](Picture1.png)

+See Media1.mp4 for an example of the system in action

 The Intel RealSense SDK is required to build and run the code.
 It is avaialbe at the following link: https://software.intel.com/en-us/intel-realsense-sdk/download